Fiat Trattori: From the 1970s to the 1990s

 In the mid-1990s, Fiat formed an alliance with Hitachi to produce construction equipment under the Fiat-Hitachi name.
 Fiat-Allis continued to sell under its brand in Latin America.

-From 1979 to 1983, Fiat produced high-power tractors under an agreement with the American company Versatile.
+From 1979 to 1983, Fiat produced high-power tractors under an agreement with the Canadian company Versatile.
 This led to the birth of the "Fiat-Versatile 44 Series": 44-23, 44-28, 44-33, 44-35 of 230 hp, 280 hp, 330 hp and 350 hp, sold under the Fiat brand in Europe and the Versatile name in the US, Mexico, and Australia.

 In 1977, Fiat's output since its origins exceeded 1,200,000 tractors.

 In 1981, Fiat took over Laverda S.p.A. and started the production of combines for Fiat Trattori.

 In 1982, Fiat launched the new "66 Series" with models from 45 to 80 hp, known as the "daily" tractors, because they were able to perform any everyday task on small and medium farms.
 This series was also sold under the Hesston brand in the US and then also with the Ford and then the New Holland names until 2003.

 In 1977, Fiat took over Hesston, the American leader in forage equipment, Braud, the leading producer of grape harvesters, and the Italian firm Agrifull, a specialist in small-sized tractors.
 Fiat Trattori thus became FiatAgri and changed its livery from orange to burgundy, used on all new tractors.
 With the acquisition of Hesston and Braud, FiatAgri also started to produce forage machinery (balers, forage harvesters) and grape-harvesting equipment.
 The Hesston and Braud logos continued to appear on the sides of their agricultural machines.